 Building The Traps

 Two micro-traps need to be built, one for 20 meters and one for 30 meters, consisting of a smd capacitor and toroid coil in parallel.
 Each trap is a similar build but with a different capacitor value and coil winding.
 For my traps WS0TA boards, available from OSH, were used.
 The WS0TA board has solder pads for the smd capacitor, coil leads and the antenna wires.
 They do not have strain relief for the antenna wire though.
-I have not had an issue with antenna wire connection failure but my future builds will use the K6ARK modified protoboard that provide strain relief.
+I have not had an issue with antenna wire connection failure.
+An alternative is to use a modified protoboard that provides strain relief as shown by K6ARK.
 In that video K6ARK covers the building and tuning of the traps as well, it is a good reference for this build.